MicroBlocksCN/smallvm/SERIAL_PROTOCOL.md

 ### Delete Chunk (OpCode: 0x02)

-Remove the code for the given chunkID.
+Delete the code for the given chunkID.
 Stop any running task associated with the given chunkID.
 After this operation the chunkID can be recycled.

 Note: When deleting a procedure chunk, care must be taken that no call to that procedure is in progress.
-It would probably be safest for the IDE to stop all tasks before deleting a procedure chunk.
+It might be best for the IDE to stop all tasks before deleting a procedure chunk.

 ### Start Chunk (OpCode: 0x03)